zackz/PuTTYAssist/README.md

 HotKey_Switch_L=^+l
 ```

-Switch to managed PuTTY window when focus is on PuTTYAssist or PuTTY windos, `ALT + [N]`
+`ALT + [N]`: Switch to managed PuTTY window when focus is on PuTTYAssist or PuTTY windos.

 ```ini
 HotKey_SwitchTo_1=!1